Francisco de Paula Santander: Exile

+When one of his servants, José Delfín Caballero, commented with joy about the news of Bolívar's death, Santander responded angrily "In America only the miserable can rejoice in Bolívar's death."

+Santander returned once again to Paris in April 1831, on the way to the French capital he traveled through Switzerland.
+In June he returned to England where he ate with Bentham once again before leaving for Scotland where he arrived in Edinburgh, then he went to Ireland before returning for the third time to Paris.
+In Paris he met with Tomás Cipriano de Mosquera who presented General Santander to the court of King Louis Philippe I of France on September 16, 1831 where he had a placid conversation with the king and queen.

+Later, in an attempt to be closer to New Granada, Santander traveled to the United States where he arrived in New York City on November 10, he then traveled to Philadelphia.
+During his stay in the US he became friends with Joseph Bonaparte, Napoleon's older brother.
+He also had the opportunity to visit the capital of Washington D.C., visiting the white house where he met and conversed with President Andrew Jackson.

 Return from Exile

 After Bolívar died and Gran Colombia broke up, Santander returned from exile in 1832 and served as President of the Republic of New Granada from 1832 to 1836.
 Santander had spent a great deal of time in Europe absorbing how the ideas of the Enlightenment were affecting European politics in the early 19th century.
 As his diary shows, Santander was an assiduous art and music lover, and attended the opera almost every evening.
 In 1830, he was in Brussels, where he saw various performances of La muette de Portici, whose liberal political implications caused a riot that sparked the Belgian Revolution, although he was in Berlin in August 25 when the riots occurred.
 When he returned, these concepts influenced his decisions to a great extent.